Frequently Asked Questions (FAQs)

 Q. How can I pay the balance?

 A. The balance can be paid by cheque, Visa, Mastercard or any debit card such as Maestro or Delta.
-In the case of credit cards, we make a 1.85% charge on balances paid in this way in order to cover the higher banking charges.
-Unfortunately we are unable to accept payment via American Express (AMEX) at this time.
+Commercial card payments will incur a 1.85% charge in respect of all transactions.
+Unfortunately, we are unable to accept payment via American Express (AMEX) at this time.
+You can also pay online in our client area, you'll just need your booking reference and the booking lead name.

 Q. Is my money safe when booking with you?